Waivers of Inadmissibility

 Resources on Waivers of Inadmissibility

-We provide the following resources for the prospective applicant for a waiver of inadmissibility.
+We provide the following resources for the prospective I-601 waiver applicant.

 “Brandon and his assistant Alisha were great, very professional, knowledgeable and responsive.